Resources you can signpost students to to help them with their academic transition, including Study Smart and Life Tools.

 Study Advice has a range of Guides and Videos to support students of all levels to develop their academic skills, such as academic writing, referencing and time management.
 We also offer a weekly webinar and workshop programme, every Wednesday afternoon, which covers these skills in more depth.
 Students that require individual support to develop their skills can book a 1-2-1 advice session with a Study Adviser.

-For those students with maths as part of their course, our Maths Support team offer resources to support them with the mathematical concepts they need for their studies – such as algebra, differentiation, percentages and statistics.
-We also have a range of guides that they can be directed to.
+For those students with maths as part of their course, our maths resources support them with the mathematical concepts they need for their studies – such as algebra, differentiation, percentages and statistics.

 All students have a dedicated subject Academic Liaison Librarian who can help them to make use of the wide range of resources available to them.
 Students can be directed to explore key resources in their subject or book a 1–2-1 with their Academic Liaison Librarian.